AnnaNCS/scheduling_algorithms/README.md

 	p2 should start at t2, waits untils p1 ends, and starts at t3 and ends at t4

 Preemptive scheduling algorithm
-* May switch betweeen processes
+* May switch between processes
 </n>

 	t1	   t2	      t3	 t4